 Setting and resetting the NAV

 Instructions to TGah Editor: Start a new paragraph with the text below and make the following changes:

-Upon receipt of a PS-Poll frame with its Duration/ID field set to AID, a STA, except for an S1G STA for which the RXVECTOR parameter's RESPONSE_INDICATION of the received PS-Poll frame is set to NDP Response,(#963) shall update its NAV settings as appropriate under the data rate selection rules using a duration value equal to the time, in micro-seconds, required to transmit one ACK frame plus one SIFS interval, but only when the new NAV value is greater than the current NAV value.
-Upon receipt of a PS-Poll frame with its Duration/ID field set to AID and with RXVECTOR's parameter RESPONSE_INDICATION set to NDP Response, an S1G STA, shall update its NAV settings using a duration value equal to NDPTxTime - calculated depending on additional RXVECTOR's parameters as described in 9.3.2.4a (Setting and resetting the RID) - plus one SIFS interval, but only when the new NAV value is greater than the current NAV value.(#963) If the calculated duration includes a fractional microsecond, that value is rounded up to the next higher integer.
+Upon receipt of a PS-Poll frame, a STA, except for an S1G STA for which the RXVECTOR parameter RESPONSE_INDICATION of the received PS-Poll frame is set to NDP Response,(#963) shall update its NAV settings as appropriate under the data rate selection rules using a duration value equal to the time, in micro-seconds, required to transmit one ACK frame plus one SIFS interval, but only when the new NAV value is greater than the current NAV value.(#963) If the calculated duration includes a fractional microsecond, that value is rounded up to the next higher integer.
 Various additional conditions may set or reset the NAV, as described in 9.4.3.3.
 When the NAV is reset, a PHY-CCARESET.request primitive shall be issued.
 This NAV update operation is performed when the PHYRXEND.indication primitive is received.

+An S1G STA that receives a PS-Poll frame with the RXVECTOR parameter RESPONSE_INDICATION equal to NDP Response shall update its NAV using a duration value equal to NDPTxTime plus one SIFS interval, but only when the new NAV value is greater than the current NAV value and the RA is not equal to the MAC address of the S1G STA.
+The NDPTxTime is calculated according to additional RXVECTOR parameters as described in 9.3.2.4a (Setting and resetting the RID)).

+An S1G STA that receives an SF-Poll frame shall update its NAV using the value of the Duration/ID field in the received frame, but only when the new NAV value is greater than the current NAV value and the RA is not equal to the MAC address of the STA.

 Instructions to TGah Editor: Change the following paragraph of subclause 9.3.2.8:

-A non-S1G STA shall not transmit NDP ACK frames.
+A non-S1G STA shall not transmit NDP ACK and NDP Modified ACK frames.

 Instructions to TGah Editor: Change the following paragraph of subclause 9.22.1:

 An asymmetric Block Ack operation may be used when the S1G non-AP STA cannot satisfy data selection rules for control response frames when transmitting to the S1G AP(#914).
 An S1G non-AP STA may initiate an asymmetric Block Ack negotiation with an S1G AP if it has received from the AP a frame containing an S1G Capabilities element with the Asymmetric Block Ack Supported set to true; otherwise it shall not initiate an asymmetric Block Ack negotiation.
-A non-S1G STA shall not initiate an asymmetric Block Ack negotiation.
+A non-S1G STA shall not transmit NDP BlockAck frames and shall not initiate an asymmetric Block Ack negotiation.

 Instructions to TGah Editor: Add this sentence at the end of the 1st paragraph of subclause 10.1.4.3.3b:

+A non-S1G STA shall not transmit NDP Probe Request frames.

 Instructions to TGah Editor: Add this sentence at the end of the 3rd paragraph of subclause 9.41.5:

+A non-S1G STA shall not transmit NDP Paging frames.